 ParaView contains a couple of toolbars to help with camera manipulations.
 The first toolbar, the Camera Controls toolbar, shown here provides quick access to particular camera views.
 The leftmost button performs a reset camera such that it maintains the same view direction but repositions the camera such that the entire object can be seen.
+The second button performs a zoom to data.
+It behaves very much like reset camera except that instead of positioning the camera to see all data, the camera is placed to look specifically at the data currently selected in the pipeline browser.
+You currently only have one object in the pipeline browser, so right now reset camera and zoom to data will perform the same operation.

-The next button allows you to select a rectangular region of the screen to zoom to (a rubber-band zoom).
+The next button in the camera controls toolbar allows you to select a rectangular region of the screen to zoom to (a rubber-band zoom).
 The following six buttons reposition the camera to view the scene straight down one of the global coordinate's axes in either the positive or negative direction.
 Try playing with these controls now.